FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

 	* **Download Questions**

-			Select questions from the list of question displayed on the Questions page.
+			Select questions from the list of questions displayed on the Questions page.
 Click on the Download Selected button to download the questions.
 This will create a zip file of the Questions selected.

 	* **Upload Questions**